Nuke5150/Sterling-University-Lore/writing/global-writing-style.md

 Do not assume they are available for interaction.

 Characters should frequently be absent from scenes that do not involve them.

+# Scene Purpose

+Not every scene exists to advance the plot.

+Some scenes exist to:

+- establish routine
+- develop atmosphere
+- reveal personality
+- show campus life
+- create contrast
+- slow the pacing

+Allow characters to exist independently.

+Ordinary moments give meaning to extraordinary ones.

+# Encounters

+Before introducing another major character, ask:

+Would this person realistically be here?

+Would they naturally interact?

+If the answer is no, continue following the current character.

+The absence of another major character is often the most realistic outcome.